+PERMIT PROGRAMS

-PERMIT PROGRAMS COVERAGE AND APPLICABILITY COMPLIANCE ACTIVITIES (as of end of 2021 calendar year) TS4 GP Transportation Separate Storm Sewer System General Permit TS4 GP ENCOMPASSES: Permit effective on 11/29/2017 -the upcoming year will be the last year of the current general permit Regulates stormwater discharges from the Statewide VTrans TS4 (including road and non-road developed lands) Specific to the unique linear nature of VTrans' infrastructure Allows several stormwater programs to be rolled into one comprehensive regulatory program (4 programs listed below) Requires development of a Stormwater Management Plan addressing all of the requirements set forth in the TS4 GP Requires, at a minimum, compliance with all of the regulatory standards of those programs rolled into the TS4 GP Requires VTrans to develop a Phosphorus Control Plans (PCP) in the Lake Champlain Basin for all of its land within the TS4 View the TS4 annual report.
-MS4 -> Municipal Separate Storm Sewer System Includes VTrans highways and non-road developed lands in 12 MS4 communities including: Burlington, Colchester, Essex, Essex Junction, Milton, Rutland Town, Shelburne, South Burlington, St. Albans City and Town, Williston, Winooski Regulates discharge of stormwater runoff from construction activities Construct temporary stormwater management and treatment practices designed to control erosion and prevent sediment transport Public Education &amp; Participation, Training &amp; Education Compliance with State Stormwater Regulations and TMDLs Asset Mapping, Inventory, and management Spill Prevention and Stormwater Pollution Source Control 28 of the 80 active construction projects required Construction Stormwater Permit coverage and implemented erosion prevention and sediment controls, with a total of 233 compliance visits by agency staff TMDL -> Total Maximum Daily Load Establishes reduction targets for specific pollutants (e.g. stormwater flow, phosphorus, E. coli, etc.) to attain water quality standards Applies to watersheds with identified impairments for which a TMDL has been issued by ANR and approved by EPA Phosphorus Control Plans (PCP) in the Lake Champlain Basin 58 practices identified, 20 designed, and 17 constructed to meet the agency's Flow Restoration Reduction Targets across 10 stormwater impaired watersheds Completed the VTrans generalized PCP and first 4-year implementation plan.
-As of 10/1/21 - VTrans has implemented BMPs to reduce P by 93.3 kg/yr which is 5.8% of the 1605 kg/yr target MSGP -> Multi-Sector Industrial Stormwater Covers discharges of stormwater from industrial facilities which conduct activities and use materials that have the potential to impact the quality of Vermont's waters Regulated VTrans facilities including 9 State Airports and 3 State Gravel Pits Facilities are required to examine potential sources of pollution, implement measures to reduce the risk of stormwater contamination, and test stormwater discharges for sources of pollution VTrans develops and maintains Stormwater Pollution Prevention Plans (SWPPPs) at each facility that include training and education, stormwater management, asset management, erosion control, spill prevention, and stormwater pollution source control 35 Stormwater Pollution Prevention Plans (SWPPPs) for VTrans maintenance facilities, airports, and gravel pits being maintained State OSW -> Operational Stormwater Discharges • Coverage under the general permit is required for discharges of regulated stormwater runoff from the construction, expansion, and redevelopment of impervious surfaces pursuant to the permit threshold triggers established in Vermont Statutes 6 projects in the project development process were designed pursuant to, applied for, and obtained permit coverage under the State Operational (post-construction) Stormwater Program 13 new projects constructing new stormwater treatment practices 88 previously constructed projects with stormwater treatment practices were inspected and maintained
+COVERAGE AND APPLICABILITY

+COMPLIANCE ACTIVITIES (as of end of 2022 calendar year)

+TS4 GP Transportation Separate Storm Sewer System General Permit

+- Permit renewal submitted on 11/21/2022 -the upcoming year will be the last year of the current general permit - Regulates stormwater discharges from the Statewide VTrans TS4 (including road and non-road developed lands) - Specific to the unique linear nature of VTrans' infrastructure - Allows several stormwater programs to be rolled into one comprehensive regulatory program (4 programs listed below) - Requires development of a Stormwater Management Plan addressing all of the requirements set forth in the TS4 GP - Requires, at a minimum, compliance with all of the regulatory standards of those programs rolled into the TS4 GP - Requires VTrans to develop a Phosphorus Control Plans (PCP) in the Lake Champlain Basin for all of its land within the TS4 - ♦ View the TS4 annual report.

-Prepared for 2022 Legislative Session on behalf of Vermont Agency of Transportation by Jennifer Callahan, Water Quality Unit, Pollution Prevention & Compliance, VTrans HWY Division Maintenance Bureau | 802-498-4947 | jennifer.callahan@vermont.gov
+MS4 ->

+Municipal Separate

+Storm Sewer System

+TS4 GP

+- ♠ Includes VTrans highways and non-road developed lands in 12 MS4 communities including: Burlington, Colchester, Essex, Essex Junction, Milton, Rutland Town, Shelburne, South Burlington, St. Albans City and Town, Williston, Winooski - Regulates discharge of stormwater runoff from construction activities - Construct temporary stormwater management and treatment practices designed to control erosion and prevent sediment transport - ♦ Public Education & Participation, Training & Education - Compliance with State Stormwater Regulations and TMDLs - Asset Mapping, Inventory, and management - ♦ Spill Prevention and Stormwater Pollution Source Control - 25 of the 107 active construction projects required Construction Stormwater Permit coverage and implemented erosion prevention and sediment controls, with a total of 218 compliance visits by agency staff

+TMDL -> Total Maximum Daily Load

+- Establishes reduction targets for specific pollutants (i.e., stormwater flow, phosphorus, etc.) to attain water quality standards. - Applies to watersheds with identified impairments for which a TMDL has been issued by ANR and approved by EPA - Phosphorus Control Plans (PCP) in the Lake Champlain Basin and Lake Memphremagog, Flow Restoration Plans in Stormwater Impaired watersheds. - ♦ 58 practices identified, 11 designed, and 38 constructed to meet the agency's Flow Restoration Reduction Targets across 10 stormwater impaired watersheds - Completed the VTrans generalized PCP and first 4-year implementation plan.
+Began work on the second 4-year implementation plan due Oct.
+2024 - ♦ VTrans has implemented BMPs to reduce P by more than 22% of the 1605 kg/yr target.

+MSGP -> Multi-Sector Industrial Stormwater

+- Covers discharges of stormwater from industrial facilities which conduct activities and use materials that have the potential to impact the quality of Vermont's waters - Regulated VTrans facilities including 9 State Airports and 3 State Gravel Pits - ◆ Facilities are required to examine potential sources of pollution, implement measures to reduce the risk of stormwater contamination, and test stormwater discharges for sources of pollution - VTrans develops and maintains Stormwater Pollution Prevention Plans (SWPPPs) at each facility that include training and education, stormwater management, asset management, erosion control, spill prevention, and stormwater pollution source control - ♦ 42 Stormwater Pollution Prevention Plans (SWPPPs) for VTrans maintenance facilities, airports, and gravel pits being maintained.

+State OSW -> Operational Stormwater Discharges

+- Coverage under the general permit is required for discharges of regulated stormwater runoff from the construction, expansion, and redevelopment of impervious surfaces pursuant to the permit threshold triggers established in Vermont Statutes - ◆ 4 projects in the project development process were designed pursuant to, applied for, and/or obtained permit coverage under the State Operational (post-construction) Stormwater Program - 4 new projects constructing new stormwater treatment practices - 92 previously constructed projects with stormwater treatment practices were inspected and maintained